 How to spark more lightbulb moments in your class?
 Get inspired by Janne Männikkö from Finland.
 Read on and don’t forget to check a lesson plan based on his learning project you can find in Lifeliqe.

 Janne Männikkö is a teacher at Metsokangas Comprehensive School in Oulu, the most populous city in Northern Finland and Microsoft Innovative Educator Expert.
-He has been teaching languages for twenty years, so he’s a real expert in the field.
+He has been teaching languages for twenty years, so he’s a real expert in the field and he surely knows how to engage students.

 “They can see it; they can actually feel it in a way… touch it.
 That’s a new way to do it.
 A new way to learn.”

-Janne used the models in the language class.
-He wanted to create a cross-disciplinary learning activity that combines language learning, science, individual exploration, as well as collaboration and presenting knowledge.
+Janne used the learning tool in the language class.
+He wanted to create a cross-disciplinary learning activity that combines language learning, science, individual exploration, as well as collaboration and presenting knowledge and utilize the benefits of visual learning.

 For this purpose, he chose the model of a human heart and divided his students (aged 13–15) into teams and let them learn by doing.
 Their task was: